r2123b/Load-Mp3-into-Audioclip/README.md

 # Load Mp3 into Audioclip

+## SYSTEM REQUIREMENT
+ - Unity 5.6.4 or above

 ## PREMISE
 In a populer way, you can load .mp3 file by `UnityEngine.WWW class`.
 ```cs